nulljcd/machineLearning/README.md

 # machineLearning
 Exporing machine learning.

-- vanilla fully connected feed forward neural network
+## MachineLearning.js overview
-- backpropagation
+- A good base for use ONLY with vanilla neural networks
-- optimizers
+- Well structured and modularized for maintenance and expansion
-- neuroevolution
+- No external libraries

 ## example usage
 simple xor gate